CENG501-Projects/CENG501-Fall2024/DurmazYalcin/Readme.md

   <img src="https://github.com/CENG501-Projects/CENG501-Fall2024/blob/main/DurmazYalcin/Figures/output.gif" alt="description" width="80%">
 </div>

-The gifs above depicts traditional image frames on the left, while the middle panels shows accumulated events over time, MVSEC on the top, and the DSEC at the bottom.
-In the middle panel, blue represents positive polarity (increased intensity), and red represents negative polarity (decreased intensity).
-The rightmost panel, on the other hand, illustrates the optical flow.
+The gifs above depicts a small interval from [MVSEC](https://daniilidis-group.github.io/mvsec/) dataset.
+- **Left**:A grayscale image captured by a conventional camera.
+- **Middle**: Accumulated events, where blue indicates positive polarity and red indicates negative polarity.
+- **Right**: A visualization of the optical flow, visualizing the motion vector for each pixel.

-The motion of each pixel between two successive images is referred to as dense **optical flow**.
-This information is crucial for numerous downstream tasks, including Simultaneous Localization and Mapping (SLAM) and odometry.
-While optical flow estimation from conventional image frames has been extensively studied and significantly advanced over the years, estimating optical flow from event-based cameras remains a challenging and less explored area due to the fundamentally different data representation and asynchronous nature of event streams.
+**Dense Optical Flow** refers to the motion of each pixel between two successive images.
+This information is critical for tasks like Simultaneous Localization and Mapping (SLAM) and odometry.

+While optical flow estimation from conventional camera images has seen significant progress, estimating it from event-based cameras remains a challenging area.
+This is due to the unique, asynchronous nature of event streams and their fundamentally different data representation.

 A few attempts have been made to estimate optical flow from event streams using conventional neural networks, such as [E-RAFT](https://github.com/uzh-rpg/E-RAFT) and [EV-FlowNet](https://github.com/daniilidis-group/EV-FlowNet).
-These methods rely on accumulated events to compute the optical flow, effectively adapting traditional image-based approaches to event data.
-In contrast, Spike-FlowNet employs Integrate-and-Fire (IF) neurons, or spiking neurons, which are more aligned with the asynchronous and sparse nature of event streams.
+These approaches rely on accumulated events to adapt traditional image-based techniques for event data.

+In contrast, Spike-FlowNet utilizes Integrate-and-Fire (IF) neurons, or spiking neurons.
+These are better suited to the asynchronous and sparse nature of event streams, providing a more natural fit for this type of data.
+We will discuss IN neurons in detail.

 ## 1.1.
 Paper summary